ryanrudes/minimal_goexplore/docs/index.md

 3. Cells that have recently contributed to discovering a new cell are considered more promising

 The exact formulae for computing the cell selection probabilities are irrelevant for this brief overview, but they can be found in the paper.

+Once the algorithm has run for quite some time, it will have explored an abundance of trajectories.
+If the environment in which the agent will be deployed is stochastic, these trajectories might not be robust to function in them.
+For example, taking a high-scoring trajectory explored during the exploration phase might not always lead to the same state in a stochastic version of the environment.
+If this is the case, then simply repeating these high-reward trajectories won't work on its own.
+Instead, we conduct imitation learning to train an agent to replicate these high-performing trajectories without being susceptible to this added stochasticity.
+Ultimately, we'd have an agent capable of achieving high reward in a stochastic, sparse-reward environment.